ninewise/dissertation/on-the-side/related-work.md

 indels instead of in the number of base pairs.

-The combination of these major optimizations with some smaller changes brought the execution time for the previous data sets to 24 seconds for the smaller (27 times faster) and 3.5 minutes for the larger (24 times faster).
-The final product was presented at a conference [@ruttink].
+The combination of these major optimizations with some smaller changes introduced a speedup of factor 25, bringing the execution time for the previous data sets to 24 seconds for the smaller and 3.5 minutes for the larger.
+The final product was presented at the International Plant & Animal Genome conference [@ruttink].

 #### SMAP Haplotype-window